ArefinAlter/bolt.hackathon/docs/6_Project_Rules.md

 - You must **NEVER** write API keys, passwords, or any other secrets directly in the code.
 - Always assume that secrets will be handled by environment variables (e.g., `process.env.SUPABASE_KEY`).
 - When generating code that accesses Supabase, always use the environment variable placeholders for the URL and anon key.
+- All communication between AI agents and core business systems must be structured and secured according to the MCP Server Architecture described in `3_Backend_Structure.md`.
 - Remind me to create a `.env.local` file and add it to `.gitignore` if it's missing.

 ## 3. Frontend Development